September 16, 2021

 The city had its beginning in 1957 on a tract of land known as Redfish Point.

 Real estate developers and brothers Leonard and Jack Rosen bought the land for $678,000 and began developing it as a planned community.

 They formed Gulf American Land Corporation to do the development work and sales programs.

 Gulf American became one of the largest companies in the United States and lots were sold to investors all over the world, and to people who dreamed of retiring some day to Florida.

-It is currently the eleventh largest city in Florida by population, and many sources consider it one of the best retirement communities in Florida.
+Cape Coral is currently the eight largest city in Florida by population, and some sources consider it one of the best retirement communities in Florida.